mbrooker/mbrooker-blog/_posts/2022-10-04-commitment.md

                ┌─────────┴───────────┐
                ▼                     ▼
     ┌───────────────────┐  ┌───────────────────┐
-    │                   │  │                   │
     │ Database shard 1  │  │ Database shard 2  │
     │(good for 500 rps) │  │(good for 500 rps) │
-    │                   │  │                   │
     └───────────────────┘  └───────────────────┘

 But what if we have transactions?
 To make the complexity reasonable, and speed us on our journey, let's define a *transaction* as an operation that does writes to multiple rows, based on some condition, atomically.
 By *atomically* we mean that either all the writes happen or none of them do.
 By *based on some condition* we mean the transactions can express ideas like "reduce my bank balance by R10 as long as it's over R10 already".

 But how do we ensure atomicity across multiple machines?
-This is a classic computer science problem call [Atomic Commitment](https://en.wikipedia.org/wiki/Atomic_commit).
+This is a classic computer science problem called [Atomic Commitment](https://en.wikipedia.org/wiki/Atomic_commit).
 The classic solution to this classic problem is [Two-phase commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol), maybe the most famous of all distributed protocols.
 There's a *lot* we could say about atomic commitment, or even just about two-phase commit.
 In this post, I'm going to focus on just one aspect: atomic commitment has weird scaling behavior.

 **How Fast is our New Database?**